Easy crochet table runner pattern (free)

 How to crochet a table runner

-Crochet table runner is one of the fastest and simple crochet projects to make.
-You can opt for a super pretty and straight forward rectangular piece.
+A Crochet table runner is an easy project to make.
+You can opt for a super pretty and simple pattern.
+It uses basic stitches (double crochet stitches, chains, and single crochet combination).
 Scroll down for the easy and detailed instructions below for this crochet table runner.

-You can make this version in a single or many more colors.
-You could even opt out of the festive colors as seen below.
+You can make this version in a single or many different colour(s) of your choice.
+Let your creative ideas flow.
+You could even opt out of the festive colors as seen below or make one to fit a fall table runner.

 Hey, we’d love to have you join our community on Facebook